 Areas of particular interest include working with children with coordination disorders, hypermobility, handwriting difficulties and anxiety.

 Natasha graduated in 2013 with a BSc (Hons) Occupational Therapy from the University of East Anglia.
-She works part-time in the Occupational Therapy Essex team and part-time at a local school for children with communication difficulties.
-She previously worked in the NHS children’s services in Kent.
-Natasha enjoys working with children who have coordination and handwriting difficulties and has level 3 Sensory Integration Training.
-Natasha has experience providing regular OT services to mainstream primary and secondary schools, she also sees individual children at school and at home.
+After graduation she started working part-time with Occupational Therapy Essex alongside jobs in the NHS children’s services in Kent and then at a local special school for children with communication difficulties.
+She now works solely with Occupational Therapy Essex.
+Natasha enjoys working with children who have coordination and handwriting difficulties and has Level 3 Sensory Integration Training.

-Natasha is DBS Checked, Health and Care Professions Council registered and insured.
-She is a member of the British Association of Occupational Therapists and Sensory Integration Network.
+All occupational therapists in the team are DBS Checked, Health and Care Professions Council registered, insured and members of the British Association of Occupational Therapists/Royal College of Occupational Therapists.